 This course provides entry-level clinical laboratory experience.
 Emphasis is placed on technique, accuracy, and precision.
-Upon completion, students should be able to
+Upon completion, students should be able to demonstrate entry level competence on final clinical evaluations.
+Concentration will be in the area of hematology.

 Because of clinical space restrictions, students will have individual schedules for MLT Practicums.
 Students will register for these courses as assigned by the department chairperson.
 During each student's first clinical experience course, general hospital orientation will be covered.